Types of Aid Available

 Your financial aid package may contain a combination of grants, scholarships, and loans.
 Grants are considered "gift aid," free money that does not need to be repaid.
 Below is a listing of the federal, state, and institutional grants for which you may qualify.
+Please be aware that grants or fee waiver are tuition specific and only one can be used.
+You cannot use more than one source if the waiver or grant is tuition specific.
+For example, you can use either Cal Grant or VA Benefits or CSU Fee Waiver.

 Federal Pell Grant Program

 Pell Grants are federally funded, need-based awards available to students pursuing their first undergraduate degree.
 Grants are awarded on a sliding scale based on a student's expected family contribution from the FAFSA and enrollment.
 Pell Grants are awarded assuming full-time enrollment.
 The Pell Grant is only available up to six years based on enrollment.
-The award may be adjusted according to actual enrollment at the add/drop deadline for the term.
+The award may be adjusted according to actual enrollment at the Census deadline for the term.

 Full-time: 12 or more units